 Assistant Professor Bhavya Mohan teaches in the marketing department at the School of Management.
-Her research examines topics related to transparency, disclosure, and marketing ethics.
-Specifically, her current work investigates how consumer behavior changes when firms are transparent about wages paid to employees.
+Her research examines topics related to transparency, disclosure, equity, and marketing ethics.
+Specifically, her current work investigates how consumer behavior changes when firms reveal inequities in wages.
 Her research has been featured in media publications such as The Washington Post, Forbes, Fortune, The Guardian, The Atlantic, The Globe and Mail, PBS, Harvard Business Review, and Wall Street Journal.

-Prior to completing her doctorate at Harvard Business School, Professor Mohan worked in company planning at Gap Inc., marketing analytics at Google Inc., and marketing strategy at Safeway Inc. In her spare time, she enjoys painting, meditation, and walking amidst San Francisco’s natural beauty.
+Prior to completing her doctorate at Harvard Business School, Professor Mohan worked in company planning at Gap Inc., marketing analytics at Google Inc., and marketing strategy at Safeway Inc. She is currently serving as a Fellow with the Federal Office of Evaluation Sciences at the General Services Administration.

 - Doctor of Business Administration, Marketing, Harvard Business School, Boston, MA, 2016